sudikshas/Racial_Classification_XAI_Model/README.md

 ### How to run the code
 1. please pull the my docker image: `michael459165/capstone2:new6` and run the code inside this container.
 2. please go to the config file to change the parameters.
 This file has 4 sections, each corresponds to the parameters of a particular task.
 3. visit "load_data" and "model_param" in the config file and customize your own parameters.
-Type `python run.py` to train your model.
+Type `python run.py train_model` to train your model.
 4. visit the "integrated_grad" in the config file and customize your own parameters.
-Type `python integrated_grad.py` to generate the activation maps of your model.
+Type `python run.py integrated_grad` to generate the activation maps of your model.
 5. visit the "generate_stats in the config file and customize your own parameters.
-Type `python generate_plots.py` to generate statistics and plots.
+Type `python run.py generate_plots` to generate statistics and plots.

 ### Testing the script
 1. `python run.py test` will train a model with a very small dataset.
 This just serves as a simple demo to run